Last Updated: August 30, 2023

 - Transaction data, such as your order history, products you have purchased, and information needed to process and fulfill your order, including your order details and delivery address.

 - Financial information, such as your payment card information.
 (Please note that a third party payment processor is responsible for all collection, processing, and storage of your Financial Information; at no time do we have direct access to or possession of any payment card information.)

 - Content you choose to upload to the Services, such as text, images, audio, and video, along with metadata associated with files you upload.

 Information We Automatically Collect About Your Use of the Services.
 We, our service providers, and our business partners may automatically log information about you, your computer or mobile device, and your activity occurring on or through our websites, such as:

-- Device information: We may collect device identifiers and settings such as your computer or mobile device model, IP address, other unique device identifiers, operating system version, browser type, language, and settings, and device type and settings.
+- Device information: We may collect device identifiers and settings such as your computer or mobile device model, IP address, device ID, other unique device identifiers, operating system version, browser type, language, and settings, and device type and settings.